Mervinpais/Easy14_Programing_language/SECURITY.md

 ## Supported Versions

 As of 14th of May 2022 7:40PM;
-Version 1.0 is still in support but will be soon out of style due to version 1.1's newer features, coming soon!
+Version 1.3 is still in support but version 1.0 is starting to die of support

 | Version | Supported          |
 | ------- | ------------------ |